austin-taylor/pixyll/_posts/2017-06-10-detect-beaconing-with-flare-elasticsearch-and-intrusion-detection-systems.md

 Bringing It All Together
 ------------------------

 Using Flare, you identified periodic communication in your network.
-After narrowing your results, you investigated the interaction and determined an end point using Mac OS X was attempting communication over HTTP to huntoperator.com every 60 seconds and over 24 hour period sent 1.23MB and received 12.70MB from a C2 Server located in Scottsdale, Arizona.
+After narrowing your results, you investigated the interaction and determined an end point using Mac OS X was attempting communication over HTTP to huntoperator.com every 60 seconds and over a 24 hour period, sent 1.23MB and received 12.70MB from a C2 Server located in Scottsdale, Arizona.

 <hr>